rajpaulbagga/tab-numbering/README.md

 ## How to install

-- For Firefox: install from <a href="https://addons.mozilla.org/en-GB/firefox/addon/tab-numbering/">Mozilla Add-Ons</a>.
+- For Firefox: Go to Releases here and download the .xpi file.

 ## Known issues